polkadot-js/api/substrate/extrinsics.md

   The dispatch origin for this call must be _Signed_ by the stash, not the controller.

-  \# \<weight>

-  - Independent of the arguments.
-Insignificant complexity.

-  - Contains a limited number of reads.

-  - Writes are limited to the `origin` account key.

-  ----------Weight: O(1) DB Weight:

-  - Read: Bonded, Ledger New Controller, Ledger Old Controller

-  - Write: Bonded, Ledger New Controller, Ledger Old Controller

-  \# \</weight>

 ### setHistoryDepth(new_history_depth: `Compact<EraIndex>`, _era_items_deleted: `Compact<u32>`)
 - **interface**: `api.tx.staking.setHistoryDepth`